 In NPs, although the constituent materials are the same, the crystal structures after cation exchange may be different from each other because the thermodynamic stability differs depending on the size (Fig. 6).
 Therefore, research into how the results of cation exchange depend on NP size is very helpful to understand the mechanism of the cation exchange reaction in NPs.
 After the cation exchange reaction, data from optical properties, X-ray diffraction pattern, energy-dispersive X-ray spectroscopy and other atomic analysis methods should be analyzed to confirm the composition and structure of the final material.

-Because the emission wavelength and intensity of QDs can be modulated, they have possible application as switch probes for cellular and whole-body imaging, optical modulators, and light emitting diodes.
-We developed a photoluminescence-modulating probe based on type-II QDs that react to external stimuli.
+The emission wavelength and intensity of QDs can be modulated, so they have possible application as switch probes for cellular and whole-body imaging, as optical modulators, and as light-emitting diodes.
+We used type-II QDs to develop a photoluminescence-modulating probe that reacts to external stimuli.
 Charging a type-II QD in which the electrons and holes are separated results in photoluminescence (PL) spectral switching.
-It goes back to the initial state by the neutralization step.
-Reversible PL switching upon many repeated cycles was demonstrated by alternating UV excitation between on and off (Fig. 7).
+It returns to the initial state after a neutralization step.
+Reversible PL switching for many repeated cycles was demonstrated by alternating UV excitation between on and off (Fig. 7).
 Also, a modulating sensor based on PL on-off system was developed.
 Reversible and wavelength-selective PL modulation was also investigated by controlling the charge transfer between QDs and quenchers.

-A solar cell (SC) is a device that converts light energy directly to electrical energy.
+A solar cell (SC) converts light energy directly to electrical energy.
 Silicon SCs have been deployed on a commercial scale but they are expensive and require a complicated fabrication process.
 SCs can be fabricated easily and inexpensively using NPs.
-Several kinds of SC use QDs, including QD-sensitized SCs, Hybrid-type SCs (QD/conducting polymer; Fig. 8) and Schottky type SCs.
+Several kinds of SC use QDs, including QD-sensitized SCs, Hybrid-type SCs (QD/conducting polymer; Fig. 8) and Schottky-type SCs.